qdrant/examples/qdrant_101_getting_started/README.md

-Let's now create an index for our vectors.
+Now you can create an index for your vectors.

 ```python